josephchancey/ca-fire-dashboard/README.md

 ## Home
 ![home_page_1](img/dashboard_1_readme_preview.png)

-The homepage of the dashboard gives users the ability to use active fires as well as historic fires from 2021-2013.
+The homepage of the dashboard gives users the ability to view active fires as well as historic fires from 2013-2021.

 ## Twitter Updates & Evacuation Readiness (CalFire)